Issue 13, 2025

 Abstract

-Novel devices based on porphyrin nanotubes may lead to a wide range of uses in electronic functionality and thermoelectric conversion. π-conjugated metallo-porphyrin nanotubes have been designed with a configuration of opposite charged porphyrin molecules, which leads to oscillatory bandgaps as a function of the diameter of the nanotube.
-We focus in this work on bottom-up porphyrin nanotubes, rather different from conventional carbon nanotubes, which makes them also favorable candidates for making precursors of nanotube devices.
-We exploited the asymmetric band gap feature to design configurations of stacked six-metalloporphyrin rings connected by butadiyne to form periodic nanotube structure with different metallic atoms (Zn, Fe, and Fe-Cl).
-The electronic transport properties encapsulated in the transmission coefficients show that these porphyrin nanotubes in the presence of Zn give step-like features at asymmetric locations relative to the Fermi energy (EF), which leads to huge enhancements of the thermoelectric performance.
-The highest values obtained for the thermopower, and the electronic figure of merit can also be obtained for many different positions of EF, which makes Zn-porphyrin nanotube an optimal candidate for designing novel thermoelectric devices.
+Novel devices based on porphyrin nanotubes may lead to a wide range of uses in electronic functionality and thermoelectric conversion. π-Conjugated metallo-porphyrin nanotubes have been designed with a configuration of oppositely charged porphyrin molecules, which leads to oscillatory bandgaps as a function of the diameter of the nanotube.
+We focus in this work on bottom-up porphyrin nanotubes, rather different from conventional carbon nanotubes, making them favorable candidates as precursors for nanotube devices.
+We exploited the asymmetric band gap feature to design configurations of stacked six-metalloporphyrin rings connected by butadiyne to form a periodic nanotube structure with different metallic atoms (Zn, Fe, and Fe–Cl).
+The electronic transport properties given by the transmission coefficients show that porphyrin nanotubes with Zn produce step-like features located asymmetrically relative to the Fermi energy (EF), which lead to huge enhancements of the thermoelectric performance.
+The highest values obtained for the thermopower and the electronic figure of merit can also be obtained for many different positions of EF, which makes Zn-porphyrin nanotubes an optimal candidate for designing novel thermoelectric devices.

 Supplementary files